 There’s more than one Penang night market (or Penang pasar malam)!
-Or rather, there seems to be a different one on every day of the week!
+In fact, there is practically a different one every day of the week!

-You can try bargain hunting and negotiating too!
+You can try bargain hunting and negotiating with locals too while trying out different streetfood.

 Table Of Contents: